Rendering Fat: How to Make Tallow, Lard and Schmaltz

 Wet Rendering

-This type of rendering includes gently cooking down the animal fat with some water.
+This method includes gently cooking down the animal fat with some water.
 This protects it from potentially burning, but will require an extra step to ensure that all of the water has been removed (otherwise, it will spoil).

 What are Tallow, Lard, and Schmaltz?